zsparal/api-documentation/source/reference/v2/captures-api/get-capture.rst

        .. type:: amount object

      - This optional field will contain the amount that will be settled to your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

    * - ``paymentId``

        .. type:: string

-     - The mode used to create this order.
+     - The unique identifier of the payment this capture was created for, for example: ``tr_7UhSN1zuXS``.
+The full payment object can be retrieved via the ``payment`` URL in the ``_links`` object.

    * - ``shipmentId``

        .. type:: string
           :required: false

-     - The shipment ID that triggered the creation of the capture.
+     - The unique identifier of the shipment that triggered the creation of this capture, for example:
+       ``shp_3wmsgCJN4U``.
+The full shipment object can be retrieved via the ``shipment`` URL in the ``_links`` object.

    * - ``settlementId``

        .. type:: string
           :required: false

-     - The identifier referring to the settlement this capture was settled with.
-For example, ``stl_BkEjN2eBb``.
+     - The unique identifier of the settlement this capture was settled with, for example: ``stl_jDk30akdN``.
+The full settlement object can be retrieved via the ``capture`` URL in the ``_links`` object.

    * - ``createdAt``